Here are some photos from our latest holiday!

 100g icing sugar stirred into the raspberry puree

 400ml double cream

 100ml full-fat greek yogurt

-In a stand mixer with the paddle attachment, beat until aerated and thick.
-Ideally churn using an ice cream machine otherwise, transfer to a freezerproof container with a lid and freeze overnight until completely firm.
+In a stand mixer with the paddle attachment, beat all the ingredients until aerated and thick.
+Ideally churn using an ice cream machine otherwise transfer to a freezerproof container with a lid and freeze overnight until completely firm.

 FOR THE MINT CHOC CHIP ICE CREAM